Hershey's quarterly sales rise 5.3 percent

-(Reuters) - Chocolate maker Hershey Co (HSY.N) reported a 5.3 percent rise in quarterly sales on Thursday, helped by strong demand for its popular chocolates such as Hershey’s Kisses and Kit Kat in the United States.
+July 26 (Reuters) - Chocolate maker Hershey Co reported a 5.3 percent rise in quarterly sales on Thursday, helped by strong demand for its popular chocolates such as Hershey’s Kisses and Kit Kat in the United States.

 Net income attributable to the company rose to $226.9 million, or $1.08 per share, in the second quarter ended July 1, from $203.5 million, or 95 cents per share, a year earlier.